LivePersonInc/ConversationBuilder-Samples/faas-samples/current-queue-health/README.md

 ## Obtain your Conversation Orchestrator Developer Key

 The [Context Session Store](https://developers.liveperson.com/conversation-orchestrator-conversation-context-service-overview.html) within Conversation Orchestrator allows brands to store, retrieve, and manage custom attributes that can be used within a variety of Conversational Cloud services.
-The first step in this guide walks through the creation of a new namespace within the Context Session Store using Postman.

 1. Navigate to **Conversation Orchestrator** using the grid menu in the lower left of Conversational Cloud.
 2. Click *Developer Key* at the bottom of the left-hand menu and copy your API key.
 This will be used in all of our calls to the Context Service.